IDMNYU/IDM_Faculty_FAQ/method_of_instruction.md

 On campus courses are no longer physically distanced.

 ## Masking, food and drink in the classroom, on the floor
 _Masks are required at all times_ unless you are in a designated eating area and consuming food or a beverage, or alone in a private office.
-It's not permissable to have a drink or food in class.
+It's not permissable to eat food in class.
+You may have a sip of a drink and pull your mask down for a moment to do so, but that's about it.

 ## Office hours
-Offic ehours may happen face-to-face, but they may also may be held remote.
+Office hours may happen face-to-face, but they may also may be held remote.
 It is at your discretion.
-Regardless of how you do thia, students must know the best way to reach you outsiode the classroom.
+Regardless of how you do this, students must know the best way to reach you outsiode the classroom.

 ## Reporting illness
 If you are ill, please [use this secure form to alert NYU Health and Wellness](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT).

 ## Reporting non-compliance
 If you see someone who is not follwing the mask mandate, eating in a non-approved area, or acting in a way that is inappropriate during a pandemic while in an NYU building, get what information you can about the individual and ask them to leave.
-You shoudl email [covidcompliance@nyu.edu](mailto:covidcompliance@nyu.edu) with whatever information you have about the non-compliant individual(s).
+You should email [covidcompliance@nyu.edu](mailto:covidcompliance@nyu.edu) with whatever information you have about the non-compliant individual(s).
 You may also contact the [Office of Student Conduct](mailto:student.conduct@nyu.edu) or raise a flag in NYU Connect if it is a student.
-If it is a faculty or staff member, please contact Scott.
+If it is a faculty or staff member, please contact Scott or Luke.

 ## What happens if I'm sick/traveling/babysitter cancels?
 If you cannot come to campus for any reason, contact idmadvise@nyu.edu and immediately notify all the studnets in your class.
 For these circumstances you may teach remotely or find a substitute instructor for the missing days.

 ## Field trips
-We can have group field trips or similar experiences this fall, though everyone is expected to adhere to NYU standards fo masking, etc. If you want students to visit a site, please keep in mind that some may not be able to attend at all.
-Those who can attend should obey all physical distancing guidelines.
-[Before you go, please fill out this survey.](https://nyu.qualtrics.com/jfe/form/SV_a66iiwwTV2Ager4)
+We can have group field trips or similar experiences this fall, though everyone is expected to adhere to NYU standards for masking, etc. If you want students to visit a site, please keep in mind that some may not be able to attend at all.
+Those who can attend should obey all COVID and other safety guidelines.
+[Before you go on a trip, please fill out this survey.](https://nyu.qualtrics.com/jfe/form/SV_a66iiwwTV2Ager4)

 ## On Campus Guests
 We are able to allow one-time guests coem into class for guest lecture/crit/etc. No minors, partners, signifigant others, etc are allowed on campus.